Is the UK press bigoted? It's time to face the facts - Press Gazette

 Raheem Sterling (who could have a whole chapter devoted to him in any book on prurience and prejudice) skewered Mail Online for the different treatment of two footballers – one black, one white – who each bought their mum a house with their new-found wealth.

-Meghan Markle: Hard to find evidence that coverage was racist
+Meghan Markle: Was coverage racist?

 Buzzfeed neatly documented how the Duchess of Cambridge’s avocados, lilies of the valley and bump caressing were all endearing and charming, while the Duchess of Sussex’s were cruel, toxic and self-obsessed.